Shih Tzu Puppy Guide

 Bringing home a Shih Tzu puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Shih Tzu puppy gently and puppy-proof your home carefully.

 Known Health Risks: Genetic screening data shows Shih Tzus have elevated rates of brachycephalic syndrome, dental disease, eye problems.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Most individuals in at-risk breeds never develop the associated conditions.
+For the minority that do, breed-aware veterinary care is what shortens the gap between first symptoms and treatment.

 Feeding Schedule